v0ss3n/midimadness/_posts/2024-11-23-midi-wired.md

 ---
 layout: post
-title: "Sending MIDI to synthesizers"
+title: "Sending MIDI to hardware synths"
 permalink: "/midi-wired/"
 ---

+There are plenty of synthesizers and modular synthesizer modules that allow you to send MIDI information like notes and CC messages to control parameters (like control voltage).
+Depending on the MIDI implementation of your synth or module, you can do a lot!

 Check out the code examples for the Volca FM and Volca Sample - the first works on one channel and the second one works on 10 channels.
-If you brought your synthesizer with MIDI-IN: check out the MIDI guide for your device to see which example is the easiest to work from.
+You can start with one of these examples and change MIDI notes, channels and CC messages according to the MIDI implementation of your device.

-If you want to do this wirelessly (for example because you're wearing it), you need two MIDI Madness Makers: one to connect to your synthesizer, the other to wear and to send the touch data to the one connected to the synth!
+If you want to do this wirelessly (for example because you're wearing it), you need two MIDI Madness Makers: one to connect to your synthesizer, the other to wear and to send the touch data to the one connected to the synth.
+Or you need a long MIDI cable :)

 ## Examples
 ### MIDI with Volca FM